-Having a flight unexpectedly cancelled can really be a nightmare especially if you have somewhere to be – like work!
+Having a flight unexpectedly canceled can be a nightmare especially if you have somewhere to be – like work!
 But when you travel a lot these things are bound to happen.
-Sometimes it’s outside the airline’s control, like when it snows, but there are also times when flights get cancelled because of aircraft maintenance.
+Sometimes it’s outside the airline’s control, like when it snows, but there are also times when flights get canceled because of aircraft maintenance.

 Unfortunately, many passengers never get the compensation that is rightfully theirs because they don’t understand the EU flight compensation rules.
 Please don’t let that happen to you.
 If you have had a flight cancellation or significant delay in the last six years, you may still be able to claim the compensation.

 My lovely Christmas trip to England was coming to a close.
-I had booked a flight leaving Heathrow at 4pm, so we planned to have a relaxed morning before heading to London.
+I had booked a flight leaving Heathrow at 4 pm, so we planned to have a relaxed morning before heading to London.
 Unfortunately, things didn’t go as planned.

 Russell lives in Saxmundham, a small town in Suffolk northeast of London.
 I normally take the train to Heathrow.
 It can take 3 1/2 hours.
 But this was a bank holiday so who knew how often the trains would be running.

 To make matters worse, I hadn’t packed.
 I wasn’t ready to head back home.
 I had no choice, I had to get to Heathrow as quickly as possible.
-Russell, the sweetheart that he is offered to drive me.
-So I took a quick shower and threw my stuff into my suitcase and we headed out.
-Yes I did forget stuff but that was the least of my worries!
+Russell, the sweetheart that he is, offered to drive me.
+I took a quick shower and threw my stuff into my suitcase and we headed out.
+I did forget stuff but that was the least of my worries!

 Luckily the roads were empty and we made good time.
 I headed straight to the customer service desk and explained the situation.
 Luckily, I was able to get another direct flight home so that I could be back at work the next day.
 However, I basically lost the last day of my trip.
 I felt a little better when I learned I would be eligible for compensation under EC Regulation 261.